 Why should I care about Bitcoin?

 Bitcoin is the hottest investment story since the beginning of 2017.
 Over the past nine months, Bitcoin has gone from achieving jaw-dropping growth and attracting a cryptocurrency rush among investors to losing around half of its value in the the first few weeks of January.
-Bitcoin hit its peak value of almost $20,000 USD in December 2017; today it sits at approximately $9,000 USD.
+Bitcoin hit its peak value of almost $20,000 USD in December 2017; today it sits around $8,500 USD.

 How are bitcoins created?